StevenDeloof07/LaravelBackendWeb/README.md

 npm run build

-Afterwards, you should fill in the .env file with database and mail server information Ensure you have a working database, and that the .env file gives the correct information for connecting to the database.
+Afterwards, you should fill in the .env file with database and mail server information.
+Ensure you have a working database, and that the .env file gives the correct information for connecting to the database.

 Finally, you can migrate the database with

 php artisan key:generate

 php artisan storage:link

 php artisan migrate:fresh --seed

 If you want to test this site without use of a local mailserver, you can use the mailpit command: